elf4j/elf4j-provider/README.md

 - Logging Format Patterns

   JSON is a supported output pattern, in hopes of helping external log analysis tools.
-This is in addition to the usual line-based patterns - timestamp, level, thread, class, method, file name, line number, log message.
-The JSON pattern can either be the sole output of the log entry, or mixed together with any other patterns.
+This is in addition to the usual line-based patterns - timestamp, level, thread, class, method, file name, line number, and log message.
+The JSON pattern can either be the only output of the log entry, or mixed together with other patterns.

 - Configuration Refresh at Runtime